wp-plugins/wp-fanfiction-and-writing-archive-basic/readme.txt

 Writers

-•	Easy to use dashboard
+-	Easy to use dashboard
-•	Post single stories or books with chapters
+-	Post single stories or books with chapters
-•	Get amazing stats on your dashboard
+-	Get amazing stats on your dashboard
-•	Choose to let readers leave comments – or not
+-	Choose to let readers leave comments – or not
-•	Cover images* - feature an image of your choice on the front page of the site
+-	Cover images* - feature an image of your choice on the front page of the site
-•	Create a profile and avatar for your Author Profile page*
+-	Create a profile and avatar for your Author Profile page*
-•	Get Private Messages from adoring fans*
+-	Get Private Messages from adoring fans*

 Readers

-•	Easily search
+-	Easily search
-•	Easy to use dashboard
+-	Easy to use dashboard
-•	Private Message your favorite writers
+-	Private Message your favorite writers
-•	Rate and comment on stories if the author allows*
+-	Rate and comment on stories if the author allows*
-•	Use your own avatar
+-	Use your own avatar
-•	Follow your favorite stories and writers*
+-	Follow your favorite stories and writers*
-•	Opt in/out of email notifications when favorites are posted*
+-	Opt in/out of email notifications when favorites are posted*

 Site Admins

-•	Simple Fanfic shortcode setup
+-	Simple Fanfic shortcode setup
-•	Automatic Story Shortlink using your URL
+-	Automatic Story Shortlink using your URL
-•	Monitor comments, postings, and stats all from your dashboard
+-	Monitor comments, postings, and stats all from your dashboard
-•	Recent Comments widget
+-	Recent Comments widget
-•	Ratings Widget*
+-	Ratings Widget*
-•	Fandoms/Story Cloud Widget
+-	Fandoms/Story Cloud Widget
-•	Popular fandoms
+-	Popular fandoms
-•	Easy set up fandom or categories
+-	Easy set up fandom or categories
-•	Enable/Disable scoring
+-	Enable/Disable scoring
-•	Choose scoring symbol (star, heart, thumb up, and more)*
+-	Choose scoring symbol (star, heart, thumb up, and more)*
-•	Age verification option*
+-	Age verification option*
-•	Simply activate 2 ad codes to display within the Archive *
+-	Simply activate 2 ad codes to display within the Archive *
-•	Easily configure auto Tweet for new stories posted *
+-	Easily configure auto Tweet for new stories posted *
-•	Easily change labels of all fields*
+-	Easily change labels of all fields*
-•	Search Engine Optimized*
+-	Search Engine Optimized*
-•	Serve Featured Images from fanfiction on the front page of your site* For every fandom or category created, WP FFWA Premium automatically creates a shortcode and a page for your fandom or category, allowing search engines to find your page and category.
+-	Serve Featured Images from fanfiction on the front page of your site* For every fandom or category created, WP FFWA Premium automatically creates a shortcode and a page for your fandom or category, allowing search engines to find your page and category.
 Example: http://lesfan.com/fan-fiction/fandom/the-l-word/
-“fan-fiction” is the name of the archive;  “fandom” is the name of the category; “the-l-word” is an item in the category – this page displays all stories uploaded to this item in the category
+"fan-fiction" is the name of the archive;  "fandom" is the name of the category; "the-l-word" is an item in the category – this page displays all stories uploaded to this item in the category

 Premium Plugins:
-•	Author Profile
+-	Author Profile
-•	Cover Image
+-	Cover Image
-•	Favorites
+-	Favorites
-•	WP Fanfiction and Writing Archive Premium
+-	WP Fanfiction and Writing Archive Premium

 We have intentionally kept the plugins separated.
 Small and smaller fanfiction sites do not need the WP FFWA Premium, but you may want to add one or more of the other plugins, which are priced very reasonably.

 WP Fanfiction and Writing Archive plugins are updated frequently and improved upon frequently.

 == Installation ==